RalphHightower/GM-Canada-OnStar-2G-Sunset/README.md

 # GM-Canada-Onstar-G2-Sunset
-Canada sunseted cellular G2 in 2015.
+Canada sunseted cellular G2 CDMA technology in 2015.
 GM Canada figured out how to retain OnStar functionality in affected vehicles without using a dongle that plugs into the ODB-II port, which is GM USA solution.
 Documents retrieved from NHTSA (US) https://nhtsa.gov.

 # Service Bulletin 15-08-44-001J (GM Canada 🇨🇦 🍁)
 | GM Canada Service Bulletins | Offline<br> (this repository on GitHub) | [National Highway Traffic Safety Administration (USA gov  🇺🇸)](https://nhtsa.gov) |